SummaryRead the full fact sheet

 As well as needing to find ways to deal with the stress involved with chronic illness, you also need to:

-- Maintain social relationships when faced with an uncertain medical future or when symptoms arise
+- maintain social relationships and a strong support network when faced with an uncertain medical future or when symptoms arise

 Type of help available for chronic illness